Inflation Calculator — US CPI & Purchasing Power 2026

 Real Value (Today's $)

-For salary negotiations, the cost of living calculator mode is especially practical.
-If you earned $70,000 in 2020 and never received a raise, inflation has reduced your real purchasing power to roughly $58,000 in 2025 dollars — you're earning the same number but affording less.
-A 3% annual raise barely keeps pace with typical inflation; a 5% raise genuinely grows your real income.
-Retirees face this challenge acutely: a fixed pension of $2,000/month in 2005 buys roughly $1,300 of equivalent goods today.
-Social Security's cost-of-living adjustments (COLAs) are designed to offset this, but private pensions and fixed annuities often do not adjust at all.
+The salary inflation calculator mode is the most practical tool for workers and retirees.
+If you earned $70,000 in 2020 and received no raise, inflation has eroded your real purchasing power to roughly $58,000 in 2025 dollars — same paycheck, less buying power.
+A 3% annual raise barely keeps pace with typical inflation; a 5% raise genuinely grows real income.
+Retirees face this challenge acutely: a fixed pension of $2,000/month in 2005 buys roughly $1,300 worth of equivalent goods in 2026.
+Social Security's annual cost-of-living adjustments (COLAs) are designed to offset this, but private pensions and fixed annuities usually do not adjust, making the purchasing power calculator essential for retirement income planning.

 📅